How to use an undocumented ILIAS security vulnerability to gain RCE

 1. Discovery of the vulnerability

 We were tasked to perform a security test on an e-learning platform to identify vulnerabilities and misconfigurations before it was launched and used in production.
 The utilized e-learning platform is based on ILIAS.
 During the information gathering phase, we noticed that the platform was running on an outdated version.
 Therefore, we started researching for known vulnerabilities, but we had no success with that.
-While browsing through the mailing lists we came across a particular interesting one from April 2017 (v 5.2.3).
+While browsing through the mailing lists, we came across a particular interesting one from April 2017 (v 5.2.3).
 It mentioned several security vulnerabilities that were patched.

 Since ILIAS is open source and its source code is hosted on GitHub.
 We were able to search for the commit that fixes this vulnerability.
 Knowing the approximate date, the vulnerability was fixed, and the affected file, we quickly found two commits which patched the vulnerability: